Las Vegas Dog Bite Lawyer

 - Scienter, often referred to as “the one bite rule,” bases negligence on the fact that the owner knew or reasonably should have known the dog could be violent.
 This might be the case if the dog had bitten someone else in the past, attacked another animal, or engaged in other violent behaviors.
 If the owner should have known of the risk yet did nothing to prevent another attack, he or she may be liable for damages based on scienter.

 In Clark County alone, there were 6,798 dog bite incidents in a six-year period.
 These attacks can lead to severe trauma, puncture wounds, lacerations, and fatal injuries.
 Victims who survive dog attacks may have to live with permanent scarring or disfigurement, as well as emotional baggage from such a traumatic event.
 Don’t live with these damages without trying to pursue compensation.
 The Nevada courts give dog bite victims ways to recover for economic and non-economic damages.
-Seek help from out Las Vegas attorneys at Claggett & Sykes Law Firm if you or a loved was injured during a dog attack.
+Seek help from out Las Vegas attorneys at Claggett & Sykes Trial Lawyers if you or a loved was injured during a dog attack.